Wellington Paranormal: Production history

-A Christmas special aired on 19 December 2019, with the remaining six episodes airing as a new season.
+A Christmas special aired on 19 December 2019, with the remaining six episodes airing as a second series.
 Between the special and third series, a sixteen-episode digital web series and public service campaign by New Zealand Police to inform the public on health, safety, and best practices during the COVID-19 pandemic, titled Important COVID-19 Messages from Wellington Paranormal, began airing from 26 March 2020, featuring Andrew Coster and Clarke Gayford as themselves.
 The lead characters also appeared as part of a 2018 New Zealand Police Recruitment video, and four 2018 Police Safety campaign videos.
-The third season premiered on 24 February 2021.
+The third series premiered on 24 February 2021.

-Jemaine Clement stated in June 2021 that the fourth season was in post-production.
-He added: "We're pausing on [Wellington Paranormal], we're not sure we'll be back for a fifth season", while discussing a new series that he and Waititi are currently developing.
-It was later confirmed that the fourth season would be its last, which premiered on 16 February 2022.
+Jemaine Clement stated in June 2021 that the fourth series was in post-production.
+He added: "We're pausing on [Wellington Paranormal], we're not sure we'll be back for a fifth [series]", while discussing a new series that he and Waititi are currently developing.
+The fourth series premiered on 16 February 2022, following a sneak peek confirming that it would be the final series.